ibm-cloud-docs/powervs-vpc/plan-planning.md

 {: toc-services="iam, apikey, vpn, sshkeys"}
 {: toc-completion-time="1h"}

-This tutorial walks through necessary steps required to be preformed which enables a user to successfully deploy the architecture.
+This tutorial walks through necessary steps required to be performed which enables a user to successfully deploy the architecture.

 ## IAM Permissions
 {: #iam-permissions}